Skip to main content

 Integrated structure editor

-Click onto the panel Structures on the right side of the screen and then on the + sign.
+Click on the Chemical structures panel on the right side of the screen and then on the + sign.
 A window opens where you can draw your molecular structure.
-Then click on the Save button.
-In the panel Structures, the drawn molecular structure appears as well as the molecular weight and the molecular formula.
+Then click the Save button.
+The drawn molecular structure then appears in the Chemical structures panel, along with the molecular weight and molecular formula.

 Processing of raw data